How to Improve Your ACT Score: Updated for 2026

 3. Utilize Your Time Wisely

-4. Review For String of Errors
+4. Review for Strings of Errors

 How Do You Improve Your ACT Scores? | Image